 20/06/2022

 Corsica is a dream destination for holidays in family.
-Also known as the “Île de Beauté” in French, it offers an unparallelled diversity on only a few kilometres and benefits from an exceptional sunning throughout the year.
-Found between mountain and sea, it is perfect for relaxing and discoveries.
+Also known as the “Île de Beauté” in French, it offers an unparallelled diversity on only a few kilometres and benefits from exceptional weather throughout the year.
+Between charming hotels, boat trips and mountain hikes, it is perfect for relaxing and discoveries.
 Let’s head to Corsica for a colourful and tropical getaway, all while staying in Europe with baby.

 The weather in Corsica follows the reputation of the nickname the island was given: warm and sunny.
 Benefitting from a Mediterranean climate, Corsica offers travellers warm summers as the temperatures reach a 28 °C average.
 Winters are mild with temperatures ranging from 5 and 20°C. Influenced by the sea, the island knows rainy days here and there, especially during the months of January and February.
 At the centre of the island, in the mountainous lands, the climate feels much more alpine, and the summits even become snowy up until mid-June.
 Evening and nights in these mountainous parts are quite chilly, so a cardigan or a pullover would not be too much to bring.
 In the Haute-Corse, the northern region of the island, several winds blow: the Tramontane, the Mistral and the Libeccio.